SHOGO0727/MPCwithSS/README.md

-# Shamir.java includes main method.

-#This is secret sharing scheme proposed by Shamir in 1979.
+# This is a secret sharing scheme proposed by Shamir in 1979.